andrewhessler/heffree-dev/src/assets/blog/project-beebfam-1.md

 If any of the apps have any persistence, they're backed by an axum webserver and a sqlite DB.
 Same stack as mentioned in my [personal site post](./project-personal-site-1.md).

 The data design of this app is just ridiculous;
-I did the old form of vibecoding and just started adding fields as I needed them.
+I did the old form of vibecoding (LLM-less) and just started adding fields as I needed them.

 I'll try to describe the design from memory.
 Each chore has a `last_completed_at` datetime and a `cadence`, the due date is calculated as the `cadence` plus the...
 I lied, I'm going to look.